 Viewfinder; albada type bright frame; 0.44x magnification with a field of view of 84%. field of view frame with parallax correction marks; auto focus frame, focus zone marks, and camera shake warning signal.
 Red focus indicators are: head and shoulders symbol, from 2′-6″ to 6′ (0.8m), two persons symbol from 4.3-14.8′ (1.3-4.5m), and the mountain range symbol for distances of 7.4′ to ∞ (2.3m-∞).
 There is overlap between symbols, so you may get a different symbol for subjects that are the same distance away.

-DX coding; yes, but manually adjustable between ISO 25-1600 in 1/3 stop increments with tape over the DX code contact area.
+DX coding; yes, automatic, but manually adjustable between ISO 25-1600 in 1/3 stop increments with tape over the DX code contact area.
 This is for setting the DX manually for non-DX coded film.

 Accessories for this model; tele conversion lens TC-9, Filter holder FH-9, and Close up adapter CL-9.
 Check for availability here.